Snake Trapping and Snake Removal

 Snakes will probably stay in your home or office, if that shelter is warm in the winter and cool in the summer, and there is plenty of food available to them.
 Depending on the situation, Quick Catch professionals may use a snake trap, or may be able to catch the snake with snake tongs.
 As a result of either method, the Quick Catch technician will trap the snake (or snakes) and make sure they are relocated to an area far enough from your home or business that they will not come back.

 - After snakes are removed, appropriate repair and intrusion prevention services are recommended

 Quick Catch can inspect your home or business to determine possible points of entry, and repair gaps or holes, and close off possible entry ways into your residence or office.
-We offer a Free Estimate to assess the required repair and intrusion prevention efforts.

 What are ways to Detect A Snake Problem?